-- a.
-CONTRACTOR shall provide a range of mental health services as delineated in Title 9, Chapter 11 of the California Code of Regulations to assist children and TAY to gain the social and functional skills necessary for appropriate development and social integration and to assist adults with ameliorating mental health symptoms, restoration, improvement and/or preservation of individual's and community functioning.
-CONTRACTOR incorporates family members into treatment when beneficial to the primary client.
+- 6. CONTRACTOR shall provide a range of mental health services as delineated in Title 9, Chapter 11 of the California Code of Regulations to assist children and TAY to gain the social and functional skills necessary for appropriate development and social integration and to assist Adults with ameliorating mental health symptoms, restoration, improvement and/or preservation of individual and community functioning.
+CONTRACTOR shall incorporate family members into treatment when beneficial to the primary client.
 Services include family therapy, individual therapy, group therapy, collateral, targeted case management, group and individual rehabilitation, assessment, plan development, intensive care coordination, intensive home-base services, therapeutic behavioral services, and therapeutic foster care.
-Licensed Therapists, Interns, and Case Managers provide these services as allowable under the Title 9 of the California Code of Regulations. - b.
+Licensed Therapists, Interns, and Case Managers provide these services as allowable under the Title 9 of the California Code of Regulations. - 7.
 CONTRACTOR shall ensure that all medically necessary covered SMHS are sufficient in amount, duration, and scope to reasonably be expected to achieve the purpose for which the services are furnished.

-c.
-CONTRACTOR shall ensure:

-1) The availability of all SMHS to address emergency psychiatric conditions twenty-four (24) hours a day, seven (7) days a week.

-- The availability of SMHS to address urgent conditions twenty-four (24) hours a day, seven (7) days a week. - 3) The availability of SMHS within sixty (60) miles or ninety (90) minutes of travel for all beneficiaries. - 4) Timely access to routine SMHS, as determined by COUNTY to be required to meet needs. - d.
-CONTRACTOR shall, to the extent feasible, allow Medi-Cal beneficiaries to choose the person/agency providing the services. - e.
+CONTRACTOR shall ensure: - a.
+The availability of all SMHS to address emergency psychiatric conditions twenty-four (24) hours a day, seven (7) days a week. - b.
+The availability of SMHS to address urgent conditions twenty-four (24) hours a day, seven (7) days a week. - c.
+The availability of SMHS within sixty (60) miles or ninety (90) minutes of travel for all beneficiaries. - d.
+Timely access to routine SMHS, as determined by COUNTY to be required to meet needs. - 8.
+CONTRACTOR shall, to the extent feasible, allow Medi-Cal beneficiaries to choose the person/agency providing the services. - 9.
 Beneficiaries shall be assigned a care coordinator/care manager and linked to physical health care, dental services, benefits, employment, schools, training, transportation, and other non-mental health services as needed.
-Services shall also be coordinated with FQHC/RHC, Probation, County agencies and community agencies, as needed.
-Beneficiaries receiving mental health services shall be supported to receive health care at community health care organizations, and CONTRACTOR shall ensure that ROI promote integrated health care services.
+Services shall also be coordinated with Federally Qualified Healthcare Centers (FQHC)/Rural Health Clinic (RHC), Probation, county agencies and community agencies, as needed.
+Beneficiaries receiving mental health services shall be supported to receive health care at community health care organizations, and CONTRACTOR shall ensure that Release of Information (ROI) promotes integrated health care services.
 Beneficiaries shall be assisted with applying for and maintaining housing.
-Services shall be reviewed regularly to ensure client access to appropriate care for mental health and physical health needs. - f.
-CONTRACTOR shall provide outpatient services.
-Outpatient mental health services shall be provided to beneficiaries who meet medical necessity and the criteria for access to SMHS.
-Outpatient services may be provided in the home, clinic, or community setting.
-Beneficiaries shall be actively involved throughout the assessment, treatment planning, and service delivery process.
-Services shall be beneficiary driven and culturally sensitive. - g.
-CONTRACTOR shall provide Targeted Case Management services to assist beneficiaries to receive appropriate services, arrange transportation to appointments and/or activities when needed, and help them perform activities of daily living.
-Targeted Case Management services are defined as services furnished to assist individuals in gaining access to needed medical, alcohol and drug treatment, social, educational, and other services, and to monitor client progress.
+Services shall be reviewed regularly to ensure client access to appropriate care for mental health and physical health needs.